 Direct-reading instruments are valuable tools for detecting and measuring worker exposure to gases, vapors, aerosols, and fine particulates suspended in air.
 These instruments permit real-time or near real-time measurements, and their use is specifically required by some OSHA standards.
 There are many types of instruments available, each of which is designed for a specific monitoring purpose.
 Proper operation of direct-reading instruments is essential to ensure that accurate information is obtained when evaluating air contaminants.

-Direct-reading instruments are addressed in specific OSHA standards for General Industry, Shipyard Employment, and Construction.
+Direct-reading instruments are addressed in specific OSHA standards for general industry, maritime, and construction.

 Video Exposure Monitoring (VEM)

 Provides information on this technique where worker exposures are monitored with direct-reading instruments while workplace activities are simultaneously recorded on videotape.